getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'query': "query_example", // String | Filter the results using a literal string.
 Components with a matching name or description are returned (case insensitive).
   'startAt': 56 // Number | The starting index of the returned list of components.
 The base index is 0.
 };
-apiInstance.cloudidRestApi3ProjectProjectIdOrKeyComponentGet(cloudid, projectIdOrKey, opts, (error, data, response) => {
+apiInstance.projectProjectIdOrKeyComponentGet(cloudid, projectIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {